mconlon17/vivo-pump/uf_examples/publications/README.md

    Then

-   Verify concept_sub.rdf is zero length
+   Verify concept_sub.rdf is zero length.
+No concepts are subtracted by updating publications.

    Add concept_add.rdf to VIVO